 If you have any serious concerns about your child or any other pupil at Pennington Infant School, please do not hesitate to contact the Designated Safeguarding Lead who knows who to contact for the best advice and help and is experienced in using the appropriate degree of confidentiality.

 All volunteers are asked to complete an application form and enhanced DBS checks are carried out as well as reference checks.
 Volunteers complete an Induction Process which includes relevant safeguarding training.

 To find out more about how to keep children safe on the Internet, follow this link: http://www.thinkuknow.co.uk/

 For the best interests of all our children we use the following safeguarding measures:

-All staff and volunteers are asked to report any causes for concern to either Amy Wake (ADHT) or Helen Butcher (PFSL) by completing a blue ‘Child of Concern Form', which are located throughout the school – following school policy and protocol.
+All staff and volunteers are asked to report any causes for concern to either Bev Seed, Liz Lawrence or Angela Budd through submitting a concern on CPOMS.
 All staff receive child protection training every 3 years, or sooner if required.
-Any concerns will be shared with parents as early as possible.
-Concerns may range from children being visibly upset to persistent lateness to children ‘disclosing’ concerns.
+Concerns may range from children being visibly upset to persistent lateness to children disclosing concerns.